ocaml/dune-www/_posts/2018-12-14-new-computation-model.md

 re-execute a command when none of its dependencies has changed.

-The new computation model simply generalizes this idea to all computations, not just exernal commands.
-At the core of Dune, we now have a system that is able to memoize any OCaml functions, running an exernal command being just one way to perform a computation.
+The new computation model simply generalizes this idea to all computations, not just external commands.
+At the core of Dune, we now have a system that is able to memoize any OCaml functions, running an external command being just one way to perform a computation.
 The result of memoized functions can be reused immediately during a single build, and can also be reused between different builds as long as it is safe to do so, i.e. when none of the dependencies of the function